-- Develop and maintain a whole school culture that promotes the benefits of high attendance, attainment and wider wellbeing. - Have a clear school Attendance Policy which all leaders, staff, pupils, and parents understand. - Accurately complete admission and attendance registers to include relevant detail of any absences or lateness and have effective day to day processes in place to follow-up absence. - Regularly analyse attendance and absence data to identify pupils or groups of pupils that need support with their attendance and put effective strategies in place. - Build strong relationships with families, listen to and understand barriers to attendance and work with families to remove them.
-In doing so, we will take into consideration the sensitivity of some of the reasons for absence and understand the importance of school as a place of safety and support. - Build strong relationships with foster carers, Social Workers and the Local Authority Virtual Head teacher in relation to looked-after children. - Challenge parents' views where they have misconceptions about what 'good' attendance looks like. - Ensure that where a pupil or family needs support with attendance, the best placed person in the school works with and supports the family and wherever possible, the person remains consistent. - Support pupils and parents by working together to address any in-school barriers to attendance e.g. bullying or harassment.
-For more information on this refer to the School Behaviour Policy and procedures. - Work with parents of pupils with medical conditions or special education needs and disabilities to ensure that the barriers to attendance these pupils face are minimised, providing additional support where necessary, to help them access their full-time education. - Share information and work collaboratively with other schools in our area, our local authority, and other partners when absence is at risk of becoming persistent or severe.
-This includes referring to the Local Authority Access & Inclusion Officer, any pupil whose attendance causes concern and where parents or carers have not responded to school initiatives to improve.
-These actions will be regularly discussed and reviewed together with pupils and families. - Report attendance statistics to the DfE where required.
+- Develop and maintain a whole school culture that promotes the benefits of high attendance, attainment and wider wellbeing. - Have a clear school Attendance Policy which all leaders, staff, pupils, and parents understand. - Set high expectations for the attendance and punctuality of all pupils and communicate these regularly to pupils and parents through all available channels.
+We will also include clarity on the short and long term consequences of poor attendance. - Accurately complete admission and attendance registers to include relevant detail of any absences or lateness and have effective day to day processes in place to follow-up absence. - Regularly analyse attendance and absence data to identify individual pupils or groups of pupils that need support with their attendance and put effective strategies in place.
+This will not only focus on persistent and severe absence but will look at all severities of absence to identify pupils who can be supported earlier before patterns become entrenched. - Build strong relationships and work jointly with families, listen to and understand barriers to attendance and work in partnership with families to remove them.
+In doing so, we will take into consideration the sensitivity of some of the reasons for absence and understand the importance of school as a place of safety and support. - Build strong relationships with foster carers, Social Workers, Youth Offending Team workers and the Local Authority Virtual Head teacher in relation to cared-for children. - Challenge parents' views where they have misconceptions about what 'good' attendance looks like. - Ensure that where a pupil or family needs support with attendance, the best placed person in the school works with, alongside and supports the family and wherever possible, the person remains consistent.